petsy/GoGrinder/README.md

 GoGrinder helps you and your team to check the stability and performance of your code.
 GoGrinder provides you with an efficient load generator that comes without license restrictions.

 Modeling a realistic load profile is easy using loadmodel.json format.
-The following sample shows the necessary configuration to run the test-scenario with 600 virtual users for half an hour, ramping up 20 users per second:
+The following sample shows the necessary configuration to run the test-scenario with 600 virtual users for half an hour, at start it ramps-up 20 users per second:

 ```javascript
 {"Loadmodel":[